navipartner/npcore-partners/Documentation/public/retail/postaxfree/explanation/pos-setup.md

 >[!Note]
 > All tax-free buttons use the same POS action code - **TAX_FREE**.

   - **Voucher List** - opens up the list of existing tax-free vouchers.
   - **Unit List** - opens up the setup of tax-free units.
-    - **Audit Roll** -
   - **Consolidate** - opens up the consolidate voucher window from which you can search for, and add, sales receipts to consolidate.
   - **Print Last Voucher** - reprints the last voucher issued in the current session.

 ## Issuing Tax Free for Older Sales